dwoodjr/drexel-courses/GMAP 395/GMAP 395 - Final Project - Details and Requirements.md

 ---

+> [!warning] Requirements
+> For each module there are a set of **Requirements** that must be met for every module.
+Then there are **Additional Requirements** that must only be met for whichever module you choose to polish for the final.

+---
 ## 🏆 Grading Criteria
 Your project will be evaluated based on:
 - **Technical Mastery**: Effective use of tools and workflows from the chosen module.